 Hamburg is one of the coolest cities on earth:

-Let it be the city’s cultural, architectural and artistic attractions, its many different neighbourhoods with a wide variety of different foods, its world-famous music scene or its rich coffee culture – Hamburg has something to offer for everyone.
-It is a hip city, always on track with the newest trends, but still never forgetting its traditional roots.
+Let it be the city’s cultural, architectural and artistic attractions, its many different neighbourhoods with a wide variety of different foods, its world-famous music scene or its rich coffee culture – Hamburg has something to offer to everyone.
+It is a hip city, always on track with the hottest trends, but still never forgetting its traditional roots.
 More about Hamburg’s hipness can be read here.

 Hamburg is one of the greenest cities on earth:

 Hamburg is under the top ten of the greenest cities on earth.
-Its huge parks, forests and nature reserve enable the citizens to get out of the city into the green without leaving the city (details can be found here).
-This and its present and future sustainable strategies with e.g. renewable energies won Hamburg in 2011 the title “European Green Capital”
+Its huge parks, forests and nature reserves enable the citizens to get out of the city into the green without leaving the city (details can be found here).
+In addition to this, its present and future sustainable strategies with renewable energies won Hamburg the title “European Green Capital” in 2011.

 Last but not least: Hamburg’s future looks bright, too!

-FDI intelligence – the research unit of the financial times – looks at the future of the European Cities and Regions.
-They used factors like Economic Potential, Infrastructure, Labour Environment and others.
-Here Hamburg is again under top ranks.
-Hamburg is and will be the place to be!
+fDi intelligence – the research unit of the Financial Times – uses factors such as economic potential, infrastructure and labour environment to assess the future of European cities and regions.
+Hamburg is among the top ranks in this classification.
+It is and will be the place to be!